This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicines: You may be given a prescription medicine to decrease pain and swelling.
 Do not wait until the pain is severe before you ask for more medicine.

 - Blood tests: These are done to look for signs of inflammation.
 They may also check for liver and kidney function.

 - Urine test: These are done to check for blood in your urine.
 This is a sign of the condition affecting your kidneys.

 - Chest x-ray: This is a picture of your lungs and heart.
 It may show granulomas, fluid, and other problems.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your brain, lungs, muscles, and bones.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye

 - MRI: This scan uses powerful magnets and a computer to take pictures of your brain, lungs, muscles, and bones.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 You may need to have surgery to remove granulomas that cause severe signs and symptoms.
-Caregivers may use lasers (light beams) or dermabrasion to remove or smooth skin lesions.
+Healthcare providers may use lasers (light beams) or dermabrasion to remove or smooth skin lesions.